mattmakai/mattmakai.github.com/source/content/posts/120814-first-steps-to-fulfill-internet-business-dreams.rst

 Sales
 -----
 Sales is different from marketing.
 Marketing is getting potential customers to know about your product and getting them to your site.
-Sales is moving that potential customer into a paying customer.
+Sales is moving a visitor to your site from a potential customer into a paying customer.

 Sales involves concepts such as `designing your sales page <http://www.contrast.ie/blog/designing-your-sign-up-page/>`_, performing A/B optimization testing, studying and `trying sales experiments <http://conversionxl.com/pricing-experiments-you-might-not-know-but-can-learn-from/>`_ to see if they convert more